nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `add n/John Doe a/36 g/M i/S1234567Z p/98765432 e/johnd@example.com h/311, Clementi Ave 2, #02-25 apt/02/10/2024 18:30 t/Patient`
 * `add n/Betsy Crowe a/42 g/F i/T1235678E apt/02-10-2024 18:30 t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/BloodDonor`

-### Updating a person : `update`
+### Updating a patient : `update`

-Updates an existing person in the address book by searching for their index or NRIC.
+Updates an existing patient in ClinicBuddy by searching for their index or NRIC.

 Format:
 `update INDEX [n/NAME] [a/AGE] [g/GENDER] [i/NRIC] [p/PHONE] [e/EMAIL] [h/ADDRESS] [apt/APPOINTMENT] [t/TAG]…​ `
 OR `update NRIC [n/NAME] [a/AGE] [g/GENDER] [i/NRIC] [p/PHONE] [e/EMAIL] [h/ADDRESS] [apt/APPOINTMENT] [t/TAG]…​`

-* Edits the person at the specified `INDEX` or `NRIC`.
-The index and NRIC refers to the index number and NRIC shown in the displayed person list respectively.
+* Edits the patient at the specified `INDEX` or `NRIC`.
+* The index and NRIC refers to the index number and NRIC shown in the displayed patient list respectively.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed (i.e adding of tags is not cumulative).
 * If NRIC is being updated, the updated NRIC must be unique.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the patient’s tags by typing `t/` without specifying any tags after it.

 Examples:
-* `update 1 p/91234567 e/johndoe@example.com` Updates the phone number and email address of the 1st person to be `91234567`
+* `update 1 p/91234567 e/johndoe@example.com` Updates the phone number and email address of the 1st patient to be `91234567`
   and `johndoe@example.com` respectively.
-* `update 2 n/Betsy Crower t/` Updates the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `update 2 n/Betsy Crower t/` Updates the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

-* `update S1234567Z p/91234567 e/johndoe@example.com` Updates the phone number and email address of the person whose NRIC is 'S1234567Z' to be `91234567` and `johndoe@example.com` respectively.
+* `update S1234567Z p/91234567 e/johndoe@example.com` Updates the phone number and email address of the patient whose NRIC is 'S1234567Z' to be `91234567` and `johndoe@example.com` respectively.

-### Deleting a person : `delete`
+### Deleting a patient : `delete`

-Deletes the specified person from the address book either by NRIC or index on the patient record.
+Deletes the specified patient from ClinicBuddy either by **NRIC** or **index** on the patient record.

 #### Deleting a patient by NRIC:

 Format: `delete NRIC`

-* Deletes the person that has the specified `NRIC`.
+* Deletes the patient that has the specified `NRIC`.
-* The NRIC refers to the NRIC shown in the displayed person list.
+* The NRIC refers to the NRIC shown in the displayed patient list.
 * The NRIC **must start with 'S', 'T', 'F','G' or 'M', have 7 digits, and end with a letter.**

 Examples:

 * `list` followed by `delete S1234567Z` deletes the patient that has NRIC of 'S1234567Z' in the list.
-* `find Betsy` followed by `delete S2345678E` deletes the person with 'S2345678E' in the results of the `find` command.
+* `find Betsy` followed by `delete S2345678E` deletes the patient with 'S2345678E' in the results of the `find` command.

 #### Deleting a patient by index:

 Format: `delete Index`

-* Deletes the person at the specified `Index`.
+* Deletes the patient at the specified `Index`.
-* The Index refers to the person's position in the displayed person list.
+* The Index refers to the patient's position in the displayed patient list.
 * The Index **must be a positive whole number greater than one and no larger than the size of the list.**

 Examples:

 * `list` followed by `delete 1` deletes the first patient in the list.
-* `find Betsy` followed by `delete 1` deletes the first person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the first patient in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from ClinicBuddy.

 Format: `clear`

-### Listing all persons : `list`
+### Listing all patients : `list`

-Shows a list of all persons in the address book.
+Shows a list of all patients in ClinicBuddy.

 Format: `list`

-### Locating persons: `find`
+### Locating patients: `find`

 `find` allows you to find patient records by NRIC or name.